olrafa/chica-rutera/README.md

 npm install
 ```

-Keep in mind that you will need your own [Open Route Service](https://openrouteservice.org/) and [Geoapify](https://www.geoapify.com/) API keys to run it locally.
+Keep in mind that you will need your own [Open Route Service](https://openrouteservice.org/) and [Geoapify](https://www.geoapify.com/) API keys to run it locally (both are free for this use case).
 Once you have them, you need to create a `.env` file (which is gitignored) in your local root folder, with the following structure:

 ```
 REACT_APP_ORS_KEY=YOUR_KEY